Why is a debut important

-In K-Pop, when a band debuts, it’s one of the defining moments of that band’s career.
-Whether it establishes a style or is the jumping off point for a variety of concepts that follow, a strong debut will be a factor in that band’s success later on.
-Of course that is not true for every band – Girls’ Generation’s debut was marked with a black ocean, where all of the audience members at a music show turned off their lightsticks.
+In K-Pop, the debut is one of the most defining moments of that band’s career.
+Whether it establishes a style or is the jump-off point for the following concepts, a strong debut will factor into that band’s success.
+Of course that is not true for every band.
+Girls’ Generation’s debut was marked with a black ocean, where all of the audience members turned off their lightsticks.
 But it certainly was a defining moment for their careers nonetheless, especially when you consider the success that followed for them.

-That said, Dreamcatcher did not completely abandon the cutesy young girl group aesthetic or the mature sexy aesthetic.
-Their first video, “Chase Me”, was a curious blend of styles.
-The song itself was curious – a rock/pop song more akin to an anime theme than anything you would normally see in K-Pop.
-The vocals were strong, backed by heavy, fast guitar music, but with a playful, melodic edge that still worked with the girls beautifully.
+Dreamcatcher’s first video, “Chase Me”, was a curious blend of styles.
+The song itself was curious – a rock/pop song more akin to an anime theme than anything else.
+The vocals were strong, backed by heavy guitar music, but with a melodic edge that still worked with the girls’ voices beautifully.
 It was definitely the right song, for the right band.
-It certainly wouldn’t be for everybody – I can certainly see where K-Pop fans could get turned off since most music of the genre is more pop than pop rock.
-But there certainly is an audience for this style and Dreamcatcher makes it sound great.
+It certainly wouldn’t be for everybody – but there certainly is an audience for this style and Dreamcatcher makes it sound great.

 The video sports an early 20th century vibe with some mid-to-late 20th century contextual items to make it seemingly timeless.
 The sets are beautifully ornate, in mostly dark colors, both cold and warm.
-The most common colors are darker shades of teal, green, blue, and gold, with the costumes in mainly black, white, or a maroon-red.
+The most common colors are darker shades of teal, green, blue, and gold.
+The costumes in mainly black, white, or a maroon-red.
 The makeup is mostly pale on the girls, with red/dark pink lipstick mostly and black eyeliner, but nothing extravagant.
-This definitely coincides with most K-Pop makeup styles, but they do a better job in later videos of not whitewashing the girls.
-With all this in mind, the analysis can begin.S
+(They do a better job in later videos of not whitewashing the girls.)

 Judging from the headwear, we can infer that she’s a nurse of some kind, or at least dressed as one.
 But that does call into question why she’s holding the doll if she’s dressed like an adult.
-I’m willing to buy that she’s dressed as a nurse for sheer aesthetic purposes – anyone who’s heard of Silent Hill will know that nurses are a staple of that franchise.
+I’m willing to buy that she’s dressed as a nurse for aesthetic purposes.
+I mean, anyone who’s heard of Silent Hill will know that nurses are a horror staple.
 However, I’d like to give this video a little more credit and say that there is a purpose for the costume choice.

-Donghyuk takes out some papers and new clippings that he’s evidently collected over the years and tries to annotate them, but his pencil breaks.
-I mean, to be fair, he is sharpening his pencil with a knife.
-I wonder what elementary school he went to that taught children to use knives as pencil sharpeners.
+Donghyuk takes out some papers and new clippings that he’s evidently collected over the years.
+He tries to annotate them, but his pencil breaks.
+(I mean, to be fair, he is sharpening his pencil with a knife.
+I wonder what elementary school he went to that taught children to use knives as pencil sharpeners.)

 Looking at the papers he’s reviewing, there’s some text, apparently in French and Italian, that reads: